Bessie Blount Griffin: Education

-In 2008, Bessie Griffin returned home to Hickory to memorialize the significance of her primary school, which had been burned to the ground in 1932.
-No records of the school system were found before 1913.
-She intended to build a museum and library on the grounds in memory of those who had studied there in the decades past.
-Unfortunately, her project was never completed as Griffin died the following year.

 Physical therapist career

 During her career as a physical therapist, after World War II, many soldiers returned as amputees after being wounded in combat.
 As a part of Blount's physical therapy exercises, she taught veterans who had lost the ability to use their hands, new ways to perform everyday tasks by substituting the use of their teeth and feet.
 She would tell them, “You’re not crippled, only crippled in your mind”.

 Her ambidexterity and ability to perform tasks with her mouth and feet helped her relate to her patients out of surgery.
 As she worked each day, Blount observed that one of the biggest challenges for amputees was eating without assistance from other people.
 A crucial task for many was to relearn the ability to feed themselves.
 Regaining this skill would restore a degree of independence and increase their self-esteem.

-As a nurse and physical therapist, she also cared for and worked closely with Theodore Edison, son of famed inventor Thomas Edison.